garicchi/dosue/README.md

 # DOSUE
-DOcker compose SUper Express deployment commandline tool
+DOcker compose SUper Express deployment tool

 ## INTRODUCTION
+`dosue` is a small commandline tool

 `dosue` aims deploying docker container service more easily and comfortably

 we want to deploy small service written in docker-compose.yml to remote server by one command